Document Management System

 July 26, 2024

-You must be familiar with GxP referring to the ‘good practice’ guidelines and regulations ensuring that food, medical devices, drugs, and other life science products are safe, and of high quality.
+You must be familiar with GxP referring to the ‘good practice’ guidelines and regulations ensuring that food, medical devices, drugs, and other life science products are safe and of high quality.
 Good Documentation Practices (GDocP) is one such GxP applicable to the pharmaceutical and medical device industries.

 Thoroughly grasping GDocP is paramount for relevant enterprises as it describes a globally recognized standard for the creation, management, and maintenance of reliable and accurate documents.
 Thus, GDocP emerges as a non-negotiable element of any pharmaceutical quality system (PQS) and quality risk management (QRM).